Need Well Service? Free Estimates Available

 How long does it take to drill a well?

 In Laurens County, Georgia, most residential water well drilling is completed in one to two days once permits are in place.
-Local well depths typically range from 80 to 250 feet through red clay and rock into the Floridan aquifer system, and drilling time varies with depth and ground conditions.
+Your well drilling contractor will assess local well depths — typically 80 to 250 feet through red clay and rock into the Floridan aquifer system — and drilling time varies with depth and ground conditions.

 How do I know if my well pump needs to be repaired or replaced?